TuffGenda/Caribbean_Plunder/README.md

-# Caribbean_Plunder
+# Caribbean Plunder
-A new game project that is a pirate-themed game.
+A new game project.
+It is a RTS, life sim, survival game set between 1650-1730 AD.